Shinzo Abe: Historical negationism

-Response to mass media
+Response to the mass media

 The Asahi Shimbun accused Abe and Shōichi Nakagawa of censoring a 2001 NHK program concerning "The Women's International War Crimes Tribunal".
-The "tribunal" was a private committee to adjudicate comfort women; about 5,000 people, including 64 victims from Japan and abroad, attended.
-The committee members, who claimed to be specialists in international law, claimed that Emperor Hirohito and the Japanese government were responsible for the use of comfort women.
-The TV program, however, did not mention the full name of the tribunal and keywords such as "Japanese troops" or "sexual slavery", and it also cut the sight of the tribunal, the host grouping, statements of the organizer, and the judgment itself.
-Instead, it presented criticism against the tribunal by a right-wing academic and his statement that "there was no abduction of sex slaves and they were prostitutes".
+The "tribunal" was a private committee which was established to adjudicate the complaints of comfort women; about 5,000 people, including 64 victims from Japan and abroad, attended.
+The members of the committee, who claimed to be specialists in international law, claimed that Emperor Hirohito and the Japanese government were responsible for the use of comfort women.
+However, the TV program did not mention the full name of the tribunal, it omitted keywords such as "Japanese troops" and "sexual slavery", and it also cut the sight of the tribunal, the host grouping, the statements of the organizer, and the judgment itself.
+Instead, it presented criticism of the tribunal by a right-wing academic who stated that "there was no abduction of sex slaves and they were prostitutes".

-On the day following the Asahi Shimbun report, Akira Nagai, the chief producer and primary person responsible for the program held a press conference and ensured the report of the Asahi Shimbun.
-Abe stated that the content "had to be broadcast from a neutral point of view" and "what I did is not to give political pressure".
+On the day following the broadcasting of the report by Asahi Shimbun, Akira Nagai, the chief producer and the primary person who was responsible for the program, held a press conference in which he stated that Abe stated that the content of the report by the Asahi Shimbun. "had to be broadcast from a neutral point of view" and "what I did is not giving into political pressure".
 Abe said, "It was political terrorism by Asahi Shimbun and it was tremendously clear that they had the intention to inhume me and Mr. Nakagawa politically, and it is also clear that it was a complete fabrication."
 He also characterized the tribunal as a "mock trial" and raised objection to the presence of North Korean prosecutors, singling them out as agents of the North Korean government.
-Abe's actions in the NHK incident were criticized by journalists as being both illegal for violating the Broadcasting Act and unconstitutional for violating the constitution.
+Abe's actions in the NHK incident were criticized by journalists as violating both the Broadcasting Act and the constitution.